friflo/Friflo.Engine.ECS/README.md

 [GitHub](https://github.com/d-bucur/rl2025)
 Project is hosted on GitHub and supports Desktop and WASM.
 Rendering of 3D environment and 2D sprites is implemented with Raylib.
-Interesting note: It combines behavior trees with ECS.
+Interesting note: It combines behavior trees with ECS. [more ...](https://github.com/friflo/Friflo.Engine.ECS/discussions/90)

 ### [Horse Runner DX](https://store.steampowered.com/app/2955320/Horse_Runner_DX)